 Net position represents the difference between assets, deferred outflows of resources, liabilities, and deferred inflows of resources.
 Net position invested in capital assets, net of related debt, consist of capital assets, net of accumulated depreciation, reduced by the outstanding balance of any borrowing used for the acquisition, construction, or improvement of those assets.
 Net position is reported as restricted when there are limitations imposed on their use either through constitutional provisions or enabling legislation adopted by the Village or through external restrictions imposed by creditors, grantors, or laws or regulations of other governments.
-The Village's policy is to first apply restricted resources when an expense is incurred for purposes for which both restricted and unrestricted net position is available.
+The Village's policy is to first apply restricted net position is available.

-Sales Taxes
+I. Sales Taxes